-The Centers for Disease Control and Prevention recommends everyone ages 5 and older receive a COVID-19 vaccine.
-Johns Hopkins Medicine also encourages all families that are eligible to get the appropriate COVID-19 vaccine.
-So, what do you need to know now that it’s available to those 5 and up?
-On this week’s On Call for All Kids, Allison Messina, M.D., chief of the Division of Infectious Disease and medical director of Infection Prevention at Johns Hopkins All Children’s Hospital, explains what families should know about the COVID-19 vaccine and other recent updates about the virus.
+The Centers for Disease Control and Prevention now recommends the COVID-19 vaccine for everyone 6 months and older.
+Johns Hopkins Medicine encourages all families that are eligible to get the appropriate COVID-19 vaccine, including children 6 months and older.
+Allison Messina, M.D., chief of the Division of Infectious Disease and medical director of Infection Prevention at Johns Hopkins All Children’s Hospital, explains what families should know about the COVID-19 vaccine and other recent updates about the virus.

-Is the COVID-19 vaccine safe for children and should I get my child vaccinated?
+How do I know the COVID-19 vaccine is safe and why should I get my child vaccinated?

-Both the Food and Drug Administration and Centers for Disease Control and Prevention have reviewed studies and found the vaccine is safe and effective in kids 5 and up, so if your child is in this age group, they should get vaccinated.
-The risks and benefits of this vaccine have been studied in these age groups and research has shown that the benefits of vaccination outweigh the risks of catching this potentially very serious disease.
-Vaccinating children may further help us safely return to a sense of normalcy for school and other activities and can help us move toward herd immunity and reduce the likelihood of variants developing.
+Both the U.S. Food and Drug Administration and Centers for Disease Control and Prevention have reviewed available data and published studies and found the vaccine is safe and effective for babies and children 6 months and older.
+Johns Hopkins Medicine and the American Academy of Pediatrics recommend the COVID-19 vaccine for all children in this age group.
+The risks and benefits of this vaccine have been studied among children in these age groups and the benefits of vaccination outweigh the risks of catching this potentially very serious disease.
+Vaccinating children is part of the overall approach to protecting everyone from the most severe consequences of the virus that causes COVID-19.
+Getting everyone who is eligible vaccinated will help us safely return to a sense of normalcy for school and other activities and can also reduce the likelihood of new viral variants developing.

-Yes.
-Immunity after natural infection tends to decrease after 90 days and you can still be at risk for contracting the virus again.
-So, the COVID-19 vaccine provides additional immunity to fight off the virus if you get infected again.
+Immunity after natural infection provides protection for a number of weeks, but tends to decrease after about 90 days.
+People who have had the infection are therefore still at risk for contracting the virus again.
+The COVID-19 vaccine provides additional immunity to help your body fight off the virus if you get infected again.

-What are the differences between the vaccine for kids 12 and up, and kids 5 to 11?
+What are the differences between the vaccine doses for each age group?

-Are there any side effects children experience after receiving the vaccine?
+Will my child experience any side effects after receiving the vaccine?

 For more information, visit our COVID-19 resource center.

-Johns Hopkins All Children’s Hospital offers pediatric COVID-19 vaccination appointments for existing patients, ages 5-17, in our general pediatrics clinics in St. Petersburg and Sarasota, as well as some inpatients.
+Johns Hopkins All Children’s Hospital offers pediatric COVID-19 vaccination appointments for existing patients, ages 6 months and older, in our general pediatrics clinics in St. Petersburg and Sarasota, as well as some inpatients.
 These appointments will be limited and must be scheduled in advance.
 Learn more.